openframe-org/criteria-set-protocol/schemas/README.md

 ### criteria
 The actual criteria which comprise the tree.
 The criteria list is a tree structured as follows:

 - **criteria**: Criteria are the top-level items in the tree.
-A criterion can hold task groups and tasks.
+A criterion can hold task groups and tasks and be grouped in a quality.
 It can have read-only data.
 - **task group**: A task group can hold tasks and more task groups within it.
 It can have read-only data.
 - **task**: A task group can hold task items within it.
 It can have read-only data.
 - **task item**: A task item is the leaf, it has no children.
 It can have editable data as well as read-only data.